The JetCo team is a tad obsessed with process improvement lately.

 New clothing (original package)

-- Sweat pants: all sizes, small to XXX large
+- Sweat pants: medium to 5X

 New, unopened personal care items